seisman/HinetPy/README.md

     git pull

-If you do not use `git`, just click the "Download ZIP" button on the right.
+If you do not use `git`, just click the "Download ZIP" button on the top.

 ## Before you use it ##